-The result of serialization is what is sometimes called a packed array with the contents from the struct.
+The result of serialization is what is sometimes called a packed array with the contents from the structure.
 That is, there is no padding between values for alignment.
 Also, any compiler/runtime internal parts of the structure in question have been removed.
-Values of type int and float are stored in little endian format (i.e. with the least significant byte first).
+Values of typeint and float are stored in little endian format (i.e. with the least significant byte first).

-To find out what how many bytes are needed for a serialized structure, use sizeof() (see 2.31.3).
+To find out how many bytes are needed for a serialized structure, use sizeof() (see Section 2.31.3, sizeof, on Page 69).

 '''

 char buf[sizeof(CanMessage)];

 CanMessage incoming_msg, outgoing_msg;

 ...

 buf = incoming_msg;

 fileWriteBlock(outfile, buf);

 ...

 fileReadBlock(infile, buf);

-outgoing msg = buf;
+outgoing_msg = buf;

 '''